Criminal justice: Courts

 The courts serve as the venue where disputes are settled and justice is then administered.
 With regard to criminal justice, there are a number of critical people in any court setting.
 These critical people are referred to as the courtroom work group and include both professional and non professional individuals.
 These include the judge, prosecutor, and the defense attorney.
 The judge, or magistrate, is a person, elected or appointed, who is knowledgeable in the law, and whose function is to objectively administer the legal proceedings and offer a final decision to dispose of a case.

 In the U.S. and in a growing number of nations, guilt or innocence (although in the U.S. a jury can never find a defendant "innocent" but rather "not guilty") is decided through the adversarial system.
 In this system, two parties will both offer their version of events and argue their case before the court (sometimes before a judge or panel of judges, sometimes before a jury).
 The case should be decided in favor of the party who offers the most sound and compelling arguments based on the law as applied to the facts of the case.

 The prosecutor, or district attorney, is a lawyer who brings charges against a person, persons or corporate entity.
 It is the prosecutor's duty to explain to the court what crime was committed and to detail what evidence has been found which incriminates the accused.
 The prosecutor should not be confused with a plaintiff or plaintiff's counsel.
 Although both serve the function of bringing a complaint before the court, the prosecutor is a servant of the state who makes accusations on behalf of the state in criminal proceedings, while the plaintiff is the complaining party in civil proceedings.

-A defense attorney counsels the accused on the legal process, likely outcomes for the accused and suggests strategies.
+A defense attorney counsels the accused on the a legal process, likely outcomes for the accused and suggests strategies.
 The accused, not the lawyer, has the right to make final decisions regarding a number of fundamental points, including whether to testify, and to accept a plea offer or demand a jury trial in appropriate cases.
 It is the defense attorney's duty to represent the interests of the client, raise procedural and evidentiary issues, and hold the prosecution to its burden of proving guilt beyond a reasonable doubt.
 Defense counsel may challenge evidence presented by the prosecution or present exculpatory evidence and argue on behalf of their client.
 At trial, the defense attorney may attempt to offer a rebuttal to the prosecutor's accusations.